tigulima/Huawei-Interview/README.md

 Now, to run the code, open cmd on the directory you cloned this project and type:

-  For question 1: (You can use tigulima Frango!123 as username and password)
+  For question 1: (You can use tigulima Frango!123 as username and password.
+Don't worry, I'll change it :P)

     python ex01.py